Tokenzrey/FPPBKKGOLANG/README.md

 ### Steps to follow
 1. Clone the repo
-2. Run the command `go mod download`
+2. Run the command `go mod download`v
 3. Rename the .env.example file to .env
 4. Create a database in postgres
 5. Change the DNS value in .env file